Thank you for your interest in attending our Annual General Meeting (AGM)!

 Why is it taking so long for the meeting to start?

-Thanks for attending our SAGM and for your eagerness to get into the official business of the meeting!
+Thanks for attending our AGM and for your eagerness to get into the official business of the meeting!
 We want to get there, too, we assure you — and we know that’s why you’re joining us.

 In order to ensure that all those who are present in the Zoom session are current UVSS voting members, we need to verify on our list of members.
 When we have 300-400 people (or more!) in attendance, this can take some time, and we appreciate your patience.